tytydraco/yessleep/out/Echo_Chamber.md

 **Sam:** That could work.
 Show her my value with a gift, show that I can provide.
 If I gave you flowers, what kind would you like best?

-**Delilah**: According to ancient greek mythology, the goddess Aphrodite was so immensely beautiful that red roses sprang up around her every footstep.
+**Delilah**: According to ancient Greek mythology the goddess Aphrodite was so immensely beautiful that red roses sprang up around her every footstep.

 **Sam:** Roses… Are you sure?
 Isn’t that a bit cliche?